 Conservation biology, especially marine conservation, has been dear to me already since a young age and therefore I am excited to contribute to the protection and restoration of marine animal forests in RESTORESEAS.
 Through my background in Microbial Ecology, I had the opportunity to study microorganisms with culture-dependent and -independent techniques, as well as studying their evolutionary history.
 In the RESTORESEAS project I will be applying my skills to characterize the host-associated microbiome in cold-water coral (CWC) habitats in the North-Atlantic – primarily habitats formed by Lophelia pertusa – and to identify the microbial consortium involved in the successful restoration of these habitats.
 These findings will help improve resilience of CWCs in the restoration process.

 Marine ecosystems have always fascinated me.
-By focusing on the evolution of photosymbiosis in Invertebrates for my bachelor thesis, I got entirely soaked up by the science behind it.
+By focusing on the evolution of photosymbiosis among Invertebrates for my bachelor thesis, I got entirely soaked up by the science behind it.
 Symbiosis generally leads to complex organismic interactions and precise evolutionary adaptions.
 Yet, facing irreversible tipping points in largely all ecosystems, doesn’t make the holobiont fine-tuning any easier.
-Humans are also highly depend on their coastal protection and the nursery ground that marine forests provide.
-In a nutshell, I am excited to be part of the RESTORESEAS project, to work on my master thesis.
-I am particularly interested on how the microbiome maintains healthy marine forests and how microbial communities could be a key element to establish nature-based restoration strategies.
+Humans also highly depend on their efficient coastal protection and the nursery ground that marine forests and other coastal ecosystems provide.
+In a nutshell, I am excited to be part of the RESTORESEAS project and to be able to contribute to the project by working on my master thesis.
+I am particularly interested in the role of coral microbiomes, how certain microbes maintain healthy marine forests and how microbial communities could be a key element to establish nature-based restoration strategies